Rosanna Munerotto

-Rosanna Munerotto (born 3 December 1962 in Santa Lucia di Piave) is an Italian long-distance runner who specialized in the marathon race.
+Rosanna Munerotto (born 3 December 1962) is an Italian long-distance runner who specialized in the marathon race.

 Biography

 She won three medals, at senior level, at the International athletics competitions.
 She participated at two editions of the Summer Olympics (1988, 1992).
 She has 24 caps in national team from 1984 to 1994.
 She was engaged to 1988 Olympic silver medallist, Salvatore Antibo.

 Achievements

 National titles

 She has won one time the individual national championship.